Diagnosis of Depression in Dubai

 At CHMC Dubai, we take a comprehensive approach to diagnosing and treating depression.
 Because many depressive symptoms overlap with other mental and physical conditions, a careful assessment is essential before confirming the diagnosis.

-We base our evaluations on internationally recognized criteria, including the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the International Classification of Diseases (ICD-10).
+We base our evaluations on the internationally recognized criteria of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 This ensures accuracy and allows us to design a personalized treatment for depression that addresses both emotional and physical symptoms.

 Recognizing depression isn’t always straightforward.
 Many people experience emotional numbness or struggle to describe their feelings.
 Others present with vague physical complaints—such as headaches, fatigue, or digestive discomfort—without realizing these could be symptoms of depression.
 Therefore, accurate diagnosis is the foundation of effective treatment for depression.